How-to guides

 - To delete an entered IP, click the x button next to the entered IP

-Maintenance Period Select DB Maintenance Period - Use is selected, set the day of the week, start time, and duration
+Maintenance Period Select DB Maintenance Period - Use to set day of week, start time, and duration

 Table.
 Microsoft SQL Server (DBaaS) Service Configuration Items - Start with a lowercase English letter, and use lowercase letters, numbers, and the special character (

-Database name > default required Server name applied when installing DB - Start with an English letter, and use English letters, numbers, and special characters (
+Database name > Default Required Server name applied when installing DB - Starts with an English letter, and using English letters, numbers, and special characters (

 - For each Database, the drive where data is stored can be selected from the drives added in Service Type > Block Storage